davidthewatson/davidthewatson.github.io/dw/index.md

 <p>
-My music school experience was preceded by a computer science merit award and followed by a computer programming internship while finishing the vocational BS/BA at night.
+My music school experience was bookended by a computer science merit award and a computer programming internship while finishing the vocational BS/BA at night.
 Wrote commercial software for decades: minimizing data center automation into containers and cloud native infrastructure, programming telerobotics user interfaces, remodeling telehealth systems, and more.
 A fellowship enabled funding and founding my startup which led to roles ranging from rapid prototyping to automated deployment to subtractive design: sensemaking the  pivotal potential of people, product, and process.
 </p>